-You don’t have to be a yogi to reap the benefits of this ancient discipline.
-Whoever you are, whatever fitness level, yoga has the power to calm the mind and strengthen the body.
-Don’t be intimidated by yoga terminology, fancy studios, or complicated poses – yoga is for everyone.
+You don’t have to be a yogi to reap the benefits of yoga.
+Whoever you are, whatever fitness level, this ancient discipline has the power to calm the mind and strengthen the body.
+Don’t be intimidated by yoga terminology, fancy studios, or complicated poses – yoga is for everyone!

 Regular yoga practice can help reduce blood sugar levels, lower blood pressure, and maintain a healthy weight.
 Stress increases glucagon in the body, the hormone responsible for increasing blood glucose levels.
 Consistent practice of poses, breathing exercises and a few minutes of daily meditation can greatly help reduce stress in the mind and body.
 This, in return, reduces glucagon and improves insulin action.

 Rejuvenates Pancreatic Cells.
 Yoga postures stretch the pancreas and contract the abdomen.
 This stimulates the pancreas with a fresh blood flow and oxygen supply, revitalizing the organ’s ability to produce insulin.